 Step 4: Select "WINS" > Add > Type your IP address > Add > Ok

-However, it will be a large-scale incentive that will demand some strenuous work.
-Thus, the best option available is to keep the WINS server running on your Windows.
+However, it will be a large-The best option is to keep the WINS server running on your Windows.